Lorel/wator_rb/readme.md

 ### LAUNCH SIMULATION

-You can start/stop the simulation using 'S' key
+Start/stop the simulation by using 'S' key